amine-errahmani/devops-portfolio/README.md

 # devops-portfolio
-this is a portfolio of the devops code i had to create throughout my devops journey
+this is a portfolio of the devops code i created throughout my devops journey